 “Joy cures not only the soul, but the body too, and Aladina is pure joy.
-I’ve seen it in how my daughter’s illness develops every day”
+I’ve seen it in how my daughter’s illness improves every day.”

 Aladina’s volunteers play a vital role in the recovery process, as their daily companionship becomes a significant source of support to patients and their families.
-Our play activities aim to strengthen the patients’ will to get better, to help them feel less afraid, to express their emotions, and, above all, to allow them to keep smiling through the hard times.
-After all, laughter is indeed the best medicine.
+Our activities aim to strengthen the patients’ will to get better, help them feel less afraid, express their emotions, and, above all, allow them to keep smiling through the hard times.
+After all, laughter is the best medicine.

 All of our volunteer work is coordinated by an outstanding group of professionals, including Aladina’s director of hospital programs, our coordinator, and the foundation’s psycho-oncologists.
-Our volunteers don’t think of what they do as an unpleasant task; instead, they go back home feeling the great energy from the kids’ smiles.
+Our volunteers don’t think of what they do as a chore; instead, they go home feeling uplifted from the kids’ smiles.

-Our volunteers keep expanding.
-We are located at Hospital Niño Jesús, Gregorio Marañón, 12 de Octubre y Quirón.
+Our team of volunteers keeps growing!
+We have volunteer programs at Hospital Niño Jesús, Gregorio Marañón, 12 de Octubre and Quirón.

 Care for children and teenagers

 Sometimes children and teenagers with cancer feel scared, confused, sad, and out of control.
-Using therapeutic recreation techniques, the volunteers help them the young patients understand the disease so they can better cope with surgery, hospitalization and treatments.
-We want to try to make their stay in hospital as pleasant as possible.
+Using therapeutic recreational techniques, the volunteers help the young patients understand the disease so they can better cope with surgery, hospitalization, and treatments.
+We want to make their time in the hospital as pleasant as possible.

-Our aim is to make sure their will to live and heal is strong, and to diminish the impact the disease has on their lives.
-To do this we use all kinds of therapeutic recreation and relaxation techniques, as well as give the children plenty of chances to express their emotions through play.
+Our aim is to strengthen the kids’ will to live and get better–to beat this disease that has such an impact on their lives.
+To do this, we use all kinds of therapeutic recreation and relaxation techniques, as well as give the children plenty of chances to express their emotions through play.

 Care for families

-Another one of Aladina’s key aims is to care the patients’ families and give them emotional and psychological support.
+Another key goal of Aladina is to care for the patients’ families and give them emotional and psychological support.

-A cancer diagnosis in a child or teenager is a severe blow to families, and it’s very important that they feel supported and protected and, above all, that they know they are not alone.
+A cancer diagnosis in a child or teenager is a severe blow to any family.
+That's why we make sure they know that they're supported, and most importantly, that they're not alone.

-The foundation’s volunteers and workers are with them throughout the different phases of their children’s disease, helping them whenever new needs may arise.
+The foundation’s volunteers and workers are with the families throughout the different phases of their child’s disease, helping them in any way that they can.

-- “Aladina is something you think you are doing to help others, by providing hospitalized teenagers sick...“Aladina is something you think you are doing to help others, by providing hospitalized teenagers sick with cancer with companionship and fun.
-But later on, over time, you realize that it is the other way around, they are the ones who change your life.
-You notice that your problems are small and silly and that kids that are struggling keep alive are teaching you how to live and be happy”See moreOle Yañez, volunteer
+“Aladina is something you think you are doing to help others, by providing companionship and fun to...“Aladina is something you think you are doing to help others, by providing companionship and fun to teenagers with cancer.
+But over time, you realize that it is the other way around, and that they are actually the ones who change your life.
+You notice that your problems are small and silly and that kids that are struggling to stay alive are teaching you how to live and be happy.”See moreOle Yañez, volunteer